LLNL/axom/src/axom/inlet/docs/sphinx/advanced_types.rst

    :end-before: _inlet_userdef_simple_frominlet_end
    :language: C++

-The ``Table::operator[]`` is used to extract fields from the input file and is automatically converted to the correct member variable types when the function's return value is constructed.
-This conversion does not happen automatically for user-defined types.
+A ``Proxy`` object can be thought of as a lightweight pointer to a position in the Inlet hierarchy and supports ``get<T>`` for retrieving objects of any type (including primitives, user-defined types, and functions) and ``operator[]`` for further traversal of the hierarchy (if it refers to a non-terminal position).

+``Proxy`` supports implicit conversions to primitives types and arrays/dictionaries of primitive types.
+These conversions do not happen automatically for user-defined types, in which case the ``get<T>`` syntax is required.
 If a ``Mesh`` object as defined above is located at the path "mesh" within the input file, it can be retrieved as follows:

 .. code-block:: C++